scriptrdotio/howto/acl/create_devices_users.md

 You can create devices and users in two different ways:
 - From the workspace, using the visual tools
-- From dynamically the code
+- Dynamically from the code (scripts)

 ## Create device/users from the workspace